jbachlombardo/code_sample/README.md

   -Using timeseries for analysis and resampling timeseries

-The data (sourced from the Hubway and IRS websites) is contained in the file <a href="http://bit.ly/2G4s7Ht">here</a>.
+The data (sourced from the Hubway and IRS websites) is contained in the Google Drive folder <a href="http://bit.ly/2G4s7Ht">here</a>.
 It spans 38 csv's containing individual trip data, the Hubway station location csv, and a csv from the IRS containing zipcode-level data on income.

 The next step in this project would be to source American Community Survey-style commute data for the Boston area.